kcrunnels15/hello-world/README.md

 internetgod.cmd doesn't work very well, I built it for connecting to my home network, and the network detecting bit won't connect your computer.
 I recomend modifying the crap out of this.

+# Firefox download linker
+This is the dload download opener.
+You can either drop files into it, or set .dlnk files to open with it.

+# Firefox download linker with python3
+This is the same thing, except you have a file dialog, and it doesn't matter what file you open, as long as it has a url in it.